Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 3. Growth Projections and Market Rhythm

-Analysts expect the mobile games market to continue growing, with forecasts indicating a value of roughly $160 billion by 2030.
-After the 2022–2023 correction, the market stabilized in 2024, which supports steadier planning for spend and product roadmaps.
+The global games market is forecast to approach $205 billion by 2026, with the mobile segment reaching roughly $103 billion by 2027.
+After the 2022 to 2023 correction, the market returned to growth in 2024, which supports steadier planning for spend and product roadmaps.

 Market value shows only part of the story.
 To develop user acquisition strategies, you also need to know how often players download games and how engaged they stay after installs.